-Position: League Director and Venues Committee
+Position: League Director and Chief Course Setter

 Co-Owner The Bike Line, Inc.

-Coach: Marian University Cycling Team, Director: Indy Cycloplex
+Coach: Marian University Cycling Team; Director: Indy Cycloplex

 Dean has been racing bikes and coaching cyclists for more than 35 years.
 He is a USA Cycling coach, race director and world/national champion on the road and track.
-As Marian University’s head coach for the past 12 years, Dean has grown the school’s cycling program into one of the largest and most successful in the nation.
+As Marian University’s head coach for the past 13 years, Dean has grown the school’s cycling program into one of the largest and most successful in the nation.

 Dean is also Executive Director of the Indy Cycloplex (home to the Major Taylor Velodrome), and the founder and director of Power Booster, Indianapolis’ premier indoor cycling studio.
 In his Cycloplex role he hosts several USAC and UCI cycling races each year.
 He has served on USA Cycling’s Collegiate Committee since 2010 and on the boards of the Bicycle Action Project (1998-2004), The Orchard School (2009-2015), and currently on the board of USA Cycling.

-Position: Treasurer, Founding Committee
+Position: Founding Committee

-Position: Branding/Communication/Social Media Committee
+Position: Founding Committee